 Diaper Changing, Step by Step

-Whether you've never changed a diaper before or you're an old hand, don't worry -- you'll get plenty of practice with your new baby.
+Whether you've never changed a diaper before or you're an old hand, you'll get plenty of practice with your new baby.
 Most parents have made common mistakes, like putting a diaper on backward or lopsided, or even getting an unexpected spray of urine from their baby boy.
-So, you're not alone.
 These step-by-step tips will help you master the art of diaper changing and fix any first-time mistakes fast.

 Get Your Supplies Together

 Have everything at hand, because you never want to leave your baby unattended.
-You'll need: a clean diaper or two, something to wipe baby with, and a flat surface.
+You'll need a clean diaper or two, something to wipe your baby with, and a flat surface.
 If your baby has diaper rash or is less than a month old, have cotton balls or squares, warm water, a towel, and diaper rash cream handy.

 Always Keep One Hand on Your Baby

 Wash your hands, and place your baby on the changing table or a flat surface.
 Use the safety straps, or make sure to keep one hand on the baby so he doesn't roll off.
 Never leave your baby unattended, even for a minute.
 If he wiggles a lot, distract him with a mobile or a brightly colored toy.
 Undo the dirty diaper.
-Hold your baby's legs with one hand and use the other hand to pull down the front of the diaper.
-Don't remove it just yet.
+Hold your baby's legs with one hand, and use the other hand to pull down the front of the diaper.
+Don't remove it yet.

 Wipe From Front to Back

-First, use the front part of the diaper to help wipe your baby -- wiping from front to back to prevent a urinary tract infection.
-Then use a mild wipe or wet washcloth to clean baby -- again wiping from front to back.
-For a newborn or baby with diaper rash, use cotton balls or squares and warm water.
-Pat baby's bottom dry.
-If you have a boy, keep a clean diaper or washcloth over his penis while you're changing him so he doesn't urinate on you.
+First, use the front part of the diaper to help wipe your baby.
+Wipe from front to back to prevent a urinary tract infection.
+Then use a mild wipe or wet washcloth to clean your baby, again wiping from front to back.
+For a newborn or a baby with diaper rash, use cotton balls or squares and warm water.
+Pat your baby's bottom dry.
+If you have a boy, keep a clean diaper or washcloth over his penis while you're changing him so he doesn't pee on you.

 Swap Dirty Diaper for Clean One